NASCAR Euro Series – The Championships

 The basic information that you need to know about the championships contested in the NASCAR Euro Series.

 NASCAR Euro Series has numerous championships and Trophies that are contested over the course of a season.
-The series features two primary championships, based on its two main divisions: EuroNASCAR PRO and EuroNASCAR OPEN.
+The series features two primary championships, based on its two main divisions: EuroNASCAR V8GP and EuroNASCAR OPEN.

-The EuroNASCAR PRO class is for the experienced and “Pro” drivers, while EuroNASCAR OPEN are intended for the young and “Am” drivers.
+The EuroNASCAR V8GP class is for the experienced and “Pro” drivers, while EuroNASCAR OPEN are intended for the young and “Am” drivers.
 Each divisions also has their own Trophies (or sub-championships) that are contested and teams also fight for the Endurance Teams Championship.
 More on them down below.

 When a driver first enters the NASCAR Euro Series, a special council will determine what rating category the driver will be placed in.
 Their past resume and racing experience is placed on a priority here.